EdwardFantasia/Thesis/README.md

 ## Install Node.js
 ### Exercise365 utilizes Node.js to operate, there is a guide on how to install Node.js [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)
 ## Create a React-Native directory
-### Within a desired location, perform an npx create-expo-app, and transfer the files from github to this directory
+### Within a desired location, perform 'npm expo-create-app exc365', and transfer the files from github to this directory
 ## Install dependencies
 ### In the React-Native directory, from the command line, perform a 'npm install @react-navigation/native', as well as 'npm install @fontsource/dm-sans'
 ## Running Exercise365